vectordotdev/vector/rfcs/2022-11-04-automatic-component-validation.md

 impossible to include a component in a build in a way that doesn't surface it to be tested.

 These components would be validated for compliance by being run automatically in a tailored validation harness called the "validation runner."
-This external process would construct a Vector configuration such that the desired component was part of the topology, and it would run Vector with this configuration.
-By controlling the input events, and collecting the output events and telemetry, we would ensure thhat the component could be tested in isolated and in a scenario that looked more like Vector running in a customer's environment than a simple unit test.
+This runner would construct an isolated Vector topology that ran the component, and provided all of the necessary inputs/outputs for it to be a valid topology.
+By controlling the input events sent to the topology, and collecting the output events and telemetry, we would ensure thhat the component could be tested in isolation and in a scenario that looked more like Vector running in a customer's environment than a simple unit test.

-This runner would itself be invoked as an external process, similar to soak tests, and driven by two
+This runner would run within a unit test itself, being fed a list of components to validate, as well as the test cases (set of input events and expected outcome i.e. success vs failure) for that componment, and would run each test case in isolation, as described above.
+Any failing test case, that is to say, the outcome of the test was not valid, would entirely fail the overall test.

-mechanisms: the output of `vector list` and individualized test configuration data.
-Using `vector list` would ensure that all components present in the Vector binary were tested, and using individualized test configuration data -- think small JSON/YAML files for each test scenario, again, like soak tests -- would allow us to avoid modifying existing source code, as well as providing the ability to specify more free-form configuration data without tight/rigid coupling to the source.
+Components themselves would be responsible for implementing a new trait that provided the necessary information to programmatically drive the validation runner, such as the component's configuration, the test cases to run, and any external resources that must be provided to properly drive the component.

 A command would be added to allow developers to run these validation tests locally, but a CI check would also be added to ensure the validation tests were run on a binary that resembles an actual